vyaskhushboo26/chapter-03-laying-the-foundation/README.md

-# chapter-02-Igniting-our-app
+Class Summary Chapter - 03 Laying the foundation (01/01/2023)

-Chapter-02 was about creating production-ready react app from scratch without using create-react-app.
-Production-ready app on the second day of a course ? sounds interesting right !!?
-The concept of bundlers (Parcel) was explained in detail.
-We all assume React is the one superpower that makes the application faster, though it is partially right, the major credit goes to the other packages/helper utilities (Bundler) for speeding up the application, optimizing the code, improving the performance and lots more.
-Find the other interesting powerful featured of bundler in class notes.
+Chapter-03 started with revising the previous sessions and doubts raised in the previous sessions were addressed.
+Babel/Polyfills and their usage were explained.
+Scripts were written for starting and building the app.
+Steps to install a npm package were walked through.
+JSX vs React.createElement() vs Components were discussed in depth.
+It was a truely knowledge heavy session with lot of new concepts and keywords.

-One line about this chapter : As Akshay says Parcel is a BEAST.
+One line about this chapter : JSX is NOT html inside js but syntactic sugar for the React object

-Check out Chapter-02 Live for the live demo of this chapter's coding assignment
+Check out Chapter-03 Live for the live demo of this chapter's coding assignment

 If you are interested in learning other chapters of this series, please browse through the my repositories